 - Comparison to a known microphone.

-Wow, the precision really dropped off quick!
+Wow, the precision really dropped off quickly!

 Is A Flat Frequency Response Always Best?